datocms/react-demo/README.md

-This app is a Demo app for using DatoCMS contents via GraphQL api on a ReactJS app.
+This app is a demo app for using DatoCMS contents via GraphQL api on a ReactJS app.

-## Stack

-- webpack
-- react
-- scss

 ## Setup the Project

-### `Clone this repository`

-First colone this repo
-`git clone git@github.com:datocms/react-demo.git`

 ### Deploy on DatoCMS